heinrich5991/libtw2/doc/map.md

 - both vanilla and DDNet are at `version` = 1
 - like indicated, all the other fields are optional data item indices
 - the data item behind `settings` is an array of CStrings, all consecutive, split by their null bytes (with a null byte at the very end)
+- maximum amount of bytes for each CString (including the null byte):
+    - author: 32
+    - version: 16
+    - credits: 128
+    - license: 32

 Images
 ------